Graham Fenton: Leicester City

-He joined Walsall on loan in March 2000, scoring once against Port Vale and had an unsuccessful trial with Barnsley in July 2000.
+Later career

 In August 2000 he joined Stoke City on a monthly contract, scoring once against Reading, and at the end of the following month, signed for St Mirren on a two-year contract.

 In August 2001, Fenton joined Blackpool on a free transfer, but once more struggled to establish himself in the first team.
 He was an unused substitute for the final as Blackpool won the 2001–02 Football League Trophy.
 He had a spell on loan with Darlington between September and December 2002, scoring once against Bournemouth, and was one of nine players released by Blackpool manager Steve McMahon in May 2003.

 In July 2003, Fenton returned to the North East of England, joining Blyth Spartans.
 Blyth manager Paul Baker appointed Fenton as player-assistant manager in July 2004.
 Fenton took over as caretaker-manager of Blyth when Baker left that September, returning to his player-assistant manager role in October 2004 after the appointment of Harry Dunn as manager.
 In the 2005–06 season he was part of the Spartans' side that gained promotion to the Conference North by winning the Northern Premier League.
 He was assistant manager and player at North Shields from 2009 until 2012.